dCache/dcache/docs/TheBook/src/main/markdown/cookbook-ha-with-replicable-services.md

 Before considering redundancy of high level services, it is essential that the low level communication infrastructure used by dCache is redundant.
-This involves setting up a [ZooKeeper cluster](config-zookeeper.md) of at least three nodes, as well as using a multipath topology for [message passing](config-message-passing.md).
+This involves setting up a [ZooKeeper cluster](config-zookeeper.md) of at least three nodes, as well as using a multipath topology for [Cell Message passing](config-message-passing.md).

 Pools
 -----